Noman-Nom/Digital-image-processing-Project-/README.md

 # This is Sheraz Ahmed team member of Pixel Mern Project.
 # This is MOIZ ALI of Pixel Mern Project.
+# This is Muhammad Noman of Pixel Mern Project.